emma50/emma50/README.md

 # Hello, folks!

 My name is Okwuidegbe Emmanuel and I'm a fullstack developer.
-I'm from Nigeria, living in Lagos.
+I'm from Nigeria and I live in Lagos.

 <br>